storecore-zz/test.storecore.io/content/blog/this-is-the-fourth-blog-item.md

 ---
 author: Tristan van Bokkem
-title: This is the forth blog item
+title: This is the fourth blog item
 description: null
 tags:
   - go